menu

 Living in Lake Orion

 Lake Orion is a very small village located in the state of Michigan.
-With a population of 2,877 people and 11 constituent neighborhoods, Lake Orion is the 282nd largest community in Michigan.
-Lake Orion has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 2,877 people and 11 associated neighborhoods, Lake Orion is the 282nd largest community in Michigan.
+Lake Orion has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Also of interest is that Lake Orion has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.92% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Lake Orion telecommute to their jobs.
+Overall, about 16.66% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Lake Orion is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Lake Orion really has some of the features that families look for when choosing a good community to raise children.
 Is Lake Orion perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-As is often the case in a small village, Lake Orion doesn't have a public transportation system that people use for their commute.
+Lake Orion is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Lake Orion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Orion residents report their race to be White, followed by Asian.
-Important ancestries of people in Lake Orion include German, Irish, Italian, English, and Scottish.
+Important ancestries of people in Lake Orion include German, Irish, English, Italian, and Polish.

 The most common language spoken in Lake Orion is English.
 Other important languages spoken here include Spanish and Polish.